Wilhelm Nikolaus Suksdorf: Career

 After Gray's death, Suksdorf developed working relationships with academics in the Pacific Northwest, including Edward Lee Greene of the University of California.
-Greene bought many of Suksdorf's specimens but did not agree the Gray's taxonomy nor Suksdorf's nomenclature.
+Greene bought many of Suksdorf's specimens but did not agree with Gray's taxonomy nor Suksdorf's nomenclature.
 In an 1895 letter to Suksdorf, Greene wrote: "You are so careful an observer, and so excellent a collector, that I just wish you could be taught to study books and papers and get a little clearer botanical head. ...
 Gray knew nothing about the plants [in this case genus Mimulus] and so in his [Synoptical Flora] he copied Bentham's jumble in the Prodromus; and you are content with anything; ... you are not the only one who wants to swim by some authority whom nobody shall criticize ...
 Your Massachusetts friend's scheme is dead.
 There will never be another botanical pope in that seat...".
 Despite this letter, the two men continued their working relationship.
 This dispute among academics over taxonomy had started even before Gray's death.
 In 1892 Watson died and Benjamin Lincoln Robinson replaced him at the Harvard herbarium.
 Suksdorf's working relationship with the Harvard botanists steadily worsened and about 1900–1905 he had begun naming his own species.
 Suksdorf summed up the issue this way: "A collector sees the plants in the field and mostly many of each kind he collects, but his notes or remarks are seldom considered of importance.
 That was so, at least in the past.
 But I knew one botanist who was different; that was Dr. Gray.
 To him the collector was a helper, not merely a collector."

 Suksdorf was invited to join both the California and Washington Academies of Science but he turned them both down.
 Suksdorf felt limited when using English, so most of his published writings from 1897 to 1923 appeared in German and Austrian journals.
-Only one American journal agreed to publish his work in German: the West American Scientist, which published six of his works in German between 1901-1906.
+Only one American journal agreed to publish his work in German: the West American Scientist, which published six of his works in German between 1901 and 1906.
 He was often chastised for writing in German but persisted in doing so, only publishing a few shorter articles in English.
-Suksdorf had many conflicts with fellow botanists over the "International Rule", so in the 1920s he founded his own journal, Werdenda, which was published four times between 1923-1932.
+Suksdorf had many conflicts with fellow botanists over the "International Rule", so in the 1920s he founded his own journal, Werdenda, which was published four times between 1923 and 1932.
 Because of anti-German sentiment during World War I, his plant sales suffered.